- BY Colin Yeo

 Length of time outside the UK

 This consideration is described as an “important factor” which must be “assessed against all other factors, including the time spent in the UK before they left.”
-The previous version of this guidance (Returning Residents: SET 09) indicated that:
+A previous version of this guidance (Returning Residents: SET 09) indicated that:

 The longer a person has remained outside the UK (over 2 years), the more difficult it will be for them to qualify for admission under this provision.